 Is the name you are giving this field.
-It can be a maximum of 512 characters.
+It can be a maximum of 512 characters, in a singlebyte character set.
+If you are working in a Unicode environment, this length will be affected by the number of bytes used to represent each character, as described in the chapter named Unicode Support in the Server Administration manual.
 Some restrictions apply to names longer than 12 characters, as described in Restrictions for Field Names on page 112.
 The name can include any combination of letters, digits, and underscores (), and must contain at least one letter.
 Other characters are not recommended, and may cause problems in some operating environments or when resolving expressions.